 Women using these services should be informed that the Trust/ Board is participating in the GBS3 trial and be offered the opportunity to consider their intended place of birth within that Trust/ Board.
 A Trust/ Board randomised to antenatal ECM testing should offer the test to all women, regardless of their intended place of birth, where feasible.
-See section 11.4 for further information on women planning to give birth at home or at a FMU if their trust/ board has been randomised to Rapid Test Group.
+See section 11.4 for further information on women planning to give birth at home or at a FMU if their Trust/ Board has been randomised to the rapid test strategy.